By using cloud - init,you can perform a variety of configuration tasks.

 4.1.
 Creating a virtual machine that includes cloud – init for a nocloud datasource

-To create a new virtual machine (VM) that includes cloud - init
+To create a new virtual machine (VM) that includes cloud - init,create ameta-data file anda user - data file.

 -